-Scones are the backbone of British baking whether sweet or savoury, especially when served with a traditional Afternoon Tea.
+Scones are the backbone of British baking whether sweet or savory, especially when served with a traditional Afternoon Tea.

 - 1 level teaspoon baking powder

 - 1/2 cup (55g) grated cheese plus 1/2 cup (55g) extra for sprinkling